PlanktoScope/device-pkgs/reference.md

     description: Web server for the Cockpit dashboard
     ```

-- `port` is a number specifying the [network port](https://en.wikipedia.org/wiki/Port_(computer_networking) bound by a process running on the host.
+- `port` is a number specifying the [network port](https://en.wikipedia.org/wiki/Port_(computer_networking)) bound by a process running on the host.
   - This field is required.
   - Example:
     ```yaml
     port: 9090
     ```

-- `protocol` is a number specifying whether the bound network port is for the TCP transport protocol or for the UDP transport protocol.
+- `protocol` is a string specifying whether the bound network port is for the TCP transport protocol or for the UDP transport protocol.
   - This field is required.
   - The value of this field must be either `tcp` or `udp`.
   - Example: